esperanca/personal_website/src/pages/about.md

 My experience covers various industries: financial services, consulting, healthcare, media, e-commerce, and telecommunications.

-I help teams creating clarity, building supportive structures, and fostering safe spaces for innovation.
-My core skills are design direction, information architecture and design research.
+I enhance team productivity by cultivating an environment that promotes experimentation and innovation.
+My expertise spans design direction, information architecture, and comprehensive design research, focusing on creating psychological safety and robust support systems.

-Design executives and leaders often hire me when they need to scale their design and research teams.
-Or when they require an experienced hands-on design leader to drive high-stakes projects.
+Design executives and leaders often hire me when they need to scale their design and research teams or when they need an experienced, hands-on design lead to drive high-stakes projects.

 ## Currently